 - 1 handful basil torn

-- 2 tbsp sun dried tomatoes in oil or dried
+- 2 tablespoon sun dried tomatoes in oil or dried

 - 1 pinch salt and pepper to taste